 I wanted to share with you how a breast cancer diagnosis played out and to encourage other women to be vigilant in checking with breasts for changes.
-I, very luckily, found my lump early on and so far, I have a good outlook.
+Very luckily, I found my lump early on and so far, I have a good outlook.
 I might not be so lucky had I ignored the lump.

-As well as raising awareness of breast cancer, there was another reason I wanted to share my story.
+As well as raising awareness of breast cancer, I had another reason to share my story.

-At my diagnosis I was told that my cancer, Triple Negative Breast Cancer, is very rare.
+At my diagnosis they said my cancer, Triple Negative Breast Cancer, is very rare.
 Rare and aggressive.
 Fun.
 In fact, only about 15% of breast cancers are this one.

 So, as most people would, I booked a consultation with Dr Google to find out more.
 It was bad news.
 Really bad news.
 There were no good news stories about my kind of cancer.
 Everything I found was filled with negative language and a doomed outcome.
 Even the ones that started well!